Marcos64s/F1/README.md

 ## Future Work

 In the future, this analysis can be extended by including more granular data, such as real-time weather conditions, tire choices, and detailed driver performance metrics.
 Additionally, machine learning models could be developed to predict fastest lap times based on various input parameters.

-## Contributors

-This study was conducted by a team of passionate Formula 1 enthusiasts and data analysts.
-Contributors include:
-- John Smith (GitHub: @johnsmith)
-- Jane Doe (GitHub: @janedoe)
-- Robert Johnson (GitHub: @robertjohnson)

-We express our gratitude to the Formula 1 community for providing the data and inspiration for this study.

 ## License